|Subscribe | What is RSS|

 History comes alive at Camp Sumter Civil War Prison during this annual event

-ANDERSONVILLE, Georgia – Andersonville National Historic Site will host its annual Civil War Living History Weekend on Saturday, March 11 and Sunday, March 12, 2017.
+ANDERSONVILLE, Georgia – Andersonville National Historic Site will host its annual Civil War Living History Weekend on Saturday, March 10 and Sunday, March 11, 2018.
 This living history program offers visitors the opportunity to gain a better understanding of what life was like at Camp Sumter, the infamous military prison near Andersonville, during the last days of the Civil War.
-Civil War period living historians will portray Union prisoners, Confederate guards, and civilians.
+Volunteer Living Historians will portray Union prisoners, Confederate guards, and civilians.

 A variety of programs will be offered on both days, including guard drill and artillery demonstrations.
 Living historians will be present in the area of the prison site from 10:00 a.m. to 4:00 p.m. on Saturday, and from 10:00 a.m. to 3:00 p.m. on Sunday.
+Junior Ranger Programs and tours of the Prison Site will occur each afternoon.
+Dr. David Bush will give a special presentation on both days about the prison camp for Confederate Officers at Johnson’s Island, Sandusky, Ohio.
 There is no admission fee and this event is open to the public.
 For more information about this annual event, go to nps.gov/ande/planyourvisit/livinghistoryweekend.htm

 About the National Park Service.
 More than 20,000 National Park Service employees care for America's 401 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
 Learn more at nps.gov Visit us on Facebook facebook.com/nationalparkservice, Twitter twitter.com/natlparkservice, and YouTube youtube.com/nationalparkservice.